 Personal information you provide (e.g. name and email address) is held and used in accordance with UK data protection laws.

-Your information will be used to provide services from both the LCC and Brent Cyclists.
-LCC and Brent Cyclists will not pass your details to third parties without your permission.
+Your information will be used to provide services from both the LCC and Brent Cycling Campaign.
+LCC and Brent Cycling Campaign will not pass your details to third parties without your permission.

 The information is included within the LCC supporters database system and maintained within paper files where appropriate.
 Brent Cyclists no longer operate a separate membership database system.